 - The web center has final authority over the appearance of all content and may request changes on noncompliant pages.

 - Tech support and general WordPress help is provided by DoIT.
-The web team can provide guidance on overall content strategy and project management.
+UW Health can provide guidance on overall content strategy and project management.

-The web center does not have the authority to approve or deny social media accounts for individual programs, however, the team asks that groups think carefully before jumping into Facebook, Twitter or other platforms.
+UW Health does not have the authority to approve or deny social media accounts for individual programs, however, we ask that groups think carefully before jumping into Facebook, Twitter or other platforms.
 Questions to consider include:

 - Do I have a definable goal with social media?